 Equally transformative was joining the world’s most dynamic higher-education ecosystem.
 I heard leading scholars share perspectives and latest findings on economic growth, carbon taxes, watershed management, and other topics where market corrections may produce positive outcomes.
 Those experiences—witnessing markets at work, probing the moments when they don’t, and learning from the best minds in the field—crystallized my career’s central theme: understanding environmental externalities and public goods and looking for policies that help markets live up to their promise.

 I graduated with a BS in Agricultural and Applied Economics and an MS in Resource and Applied Economics from the University of Nevada, Reno.
 I received my Ph.D. in Agricultural Economics from Texas A&M, College Station.
-After a couple of years as a non tenure track Assistant Research Professor at Texas A&M, I moved to the University of Idaho as an Assistant Professor in 2008, where I received tenure in 2014.
+After a couple of years as a non-tenure track Assistant Research Professor at Texas A&M, I moved to the University of Idaho as an Assistant Professor in 2008, where I received tenure in 2014.
 In 2015, I moved to West Virginia University, where I earned tenure in 2018 and was promoted to Full Professor in 2022.
 Since 2018, I have been serving as a graduate coordinator for the Ph.D. program in Natural Resource Economics.

 Today, my research and teaching interests span environmental and resource economics, mostly addressing externalities and public goods, although I have digressed occasionally.
 I mostly focus on water resources, energy, agricultural systems, and the economic impacts of environmental policy.
 I explore topics such as water quality and quantity management, including nutrient runoff, PFAS contamination, and efficient water allocation.
 I also investigate the economics of agricultural production, food safety, and unconventional oil and gas development.
 I have also studied the economics of animal disease mitigation, renewable energy policies, and the impact of environmental factors like air quality on social outcomes.
-My teaching interests align closely with my research, covering graduate and undergraduate courses in the economics of water resources, energy, environmental economics and quantitative methods.
+My teaching interests align closely with my research, covering graduate and undergraduate courses in environmental economics, water resources, energy, and quantitative methods.